 Final Verdict: Best Graphics Cards Under £500

 The ASUS GeForce RTX 5060 LP at Check price is the clear winner for most people shopping for the best graphics cards under £500.
 It offers exceptional value with GDDR7 memory, strong 1080p gaming performance, and a compact design that fits anywhere.
-If you need more VRAM for content creation, the ASUS Prime RTX 5070 at £519.99 is worth stretching the budget slightly.
-For extreme budget builds, the AMD Ryzen 5 5600GT at £139.99 gets you functional integrated graphics, though it can't match dedicated GPUs.
+If you need more VRAM for content creation, the ASUS Prime RTX 5070 is worth stretching the budget slightly.
+For extreme budget builds, the AMD Ryzen 5 5600GT gets you functional integrated graphics, though it can't match dedicated GPUs.
 Avoid overpriced older cards like the RTX 3060 at £608, which offer terrible value compared to newer options.

 Gaming?
 Don't expect miracles.
 You can play esports titles like CS2, Valorant, and League of Legends at 1080p low settings with playable frame rates (60-90fps).
 Older games run fine too.
 But modern AAA titles are off the table unless you're happy with 720p and 30fps.
 For office work, web browsing, and video streaming, this is absolutely adequate.